yazh1202/TeamFantasmaWebsite/readme.md

 Create a Search engine for searching job opportunities in specific domains.
-Use case - Whenever a user searches for a job on the page , it will scrap the top MNC's official Job portal for available opportunities that are related to the keywords searched.Also provide with the apply link.
+Use case - Whenever a user searches for a job on the page , it will call an API for available opportunities that are related to the keywords searched and provide the user with the application link.

 ## Team Members
 **1. Aman Netam 6th Semester CSE**